 Mario the Blue-collar Working Man

-Mario was originally a carpenter (Donkey Kong, Arcade, 1981).
+Mario began his career as a carpenter (Donkey Kong, Arcade, 1981).
 One day Donkey Kong broke into Mario’s work site with a kidnapped Pauline and busted everything up while scaling the unfinished building.
 Mario followed the rampaging gorilla, took him down, and saved the day.
 He was then immediately fired for violating safety regulations scaling a hazardous structure when he should have left the heroics to the proper authorities.

 Mario was left with no job, but he did have a captive gorilla, so he decided to try being an animal tamer (Donkey Kong Jr., Arcade, 1982).
 This career was cut short when Donkey Kong Jr. arrived to rescue his father - they smashed through Mario’s secret lair and left him for dead.